emrahsariboz/Machine-learning-portfolio/README.md

 Some CV techniques are K-cross validation, leave-one-out CV and stratified K-fold CV.

-## Pipelin
+## Pipeline

 The purpose of the pipeline is to assemble several steps that can be cross-validated together while setting different parameters.
 It reduced code size easily by 60% and while increasing the efficiency!
 Imagine a sitution where you have both numerical and categorical variables (includes NaN values).
 You need to impute both missing values and apply one hot encoder / dummy variables on the categorical data before feeding your dataset to the algorithm.
 Doing all of the above steps seperately will make your code ugly and inefficient.

 Here the simple steps you can take.
+Example program can be found [at](https://github.com/emrahsariboz/Machine-learning-portfolio/tree/master/Kaggle%20Challenges/Housing%20Prices%20Competition/Pipeline)

     categorical_cols = [cname for cname in X_train_full.columns if
                         X_train_full[cname].nunique() < 10 and